Alharf42/Computational-Geometry-Program/README.md

-# Computational-Geometry-Program
-Program were you can create a polygon by mouse clicks, than find its convex hull and compute its surface

-# C++/Qt GUI Application
+# Computational-Geometry-Program C++/Qt GUI Application

 This project provides an interactive GUI for drawing polygons and performing computational geometry tasks, such as:
 - Constructing a polygon from clicked points